ssharoff/ssharoff.github.io/README.md

 ### Non-parallel resources for translation

-Modern Machine Translation is based on \"plagiarising\" large amounts of existing translations, which usually come from institutions such as the United Nations or the European Parliament.
+Modern Machine Translation is based on "plagiarising" large amounts of existing translations, which usually come from institutions such as the United Nations or the European Parliament.
 This is not enough for many language directions or for specific domains, such as biomedicine.
 What